-Proposals for new development shall demonstrate that adequate and satisfactory provision has been made to mitigate the impact of the traffic generated both during development and on completion.
+Proposals for new development shall demonstrate that adequate and satisfactory provision has been made to mitigate the impact of the traffic which they will generate both during development and on completion.

-- New developments which seek to provide an access road from Roundstone Lane onto the A280 by-pass to reduce through traffic in the conservation area will be considered favourably. - New development to demonstrate that the level of traffic which has to travel through the village conservation area, is minimised through the provision, where possible, of improved vehicular and pedestrian access to key locations in the village, particularly the schools and the railway station. - The development management plan must ensure that all mitigation measures are to be completed before the new development is completed and occupied. - Identify solutions to reduce through traffic; particularly HGV traffic; through improved signage.
+- New developments which seek to provide an access road from Roundstone Lane onto the A280 by-pass to reduce traffic through the conservation area will be considered more favourably.
+(Reference Parsons Brinkerhoff study). - New development to demonstrate that the level of traffic which has to travel through the village conservation area, is minimised through the provision, where possible, of improved vehicular and pedestrian access to key locations in the village, particularly the schools and the railway station. - All mitigation measures are to be completed before the new development is completed and occupied. - Identify solutions to reduce through traffic; particularly HGV traffic; and direct it around and away from the village through good signage